 RULES AND PROCEDURES

-1-1 Most games will be played at the Penn Middle School Gym, Penn Trafford High School Gym or Trafford Middle School Main Gym.
+1-1 Most games will be played at the Penn Middle School Gym.
+Some may be held at Trafford Middle School Main Gym or Community United Methodist Church.
 Practices will also be held at these facilities as well as Trafford Middle Aux. and Community United Methodist Church.
 No food or drink is allowed in the gyms, either by players on the bench or families sitting in the bleachers.
 (Or other designated seating areas).
 Water bottles should be kept in the hallways at TM/TMA, just inside the main doors at PM and in the back hallway at PMA.
 Parents are responsible for maintaining control of any siblings in attendance.

 1-3 All games will start on the hour.
 Coaches should have his/her team arrive 15 minutes before game time.
 Players, coaches, family members, etc must stay off of the court while the previous game is in progress.
+Please do NOT enter the PMA Gym until the previous game is finished.
 All teams should vacate the court IMMEDIATELY after the conclusion of their game to allow the next teams to warm-up.

 1-4 Coaches who are scheduled for the first game of the day must obtain keys and open the gym according to established league procedures.
 Coaches who are scheduled for the last game of the evening are responsible for closing up the gym.
 This includes pushing in all bleachers, turning off the scoreboard, putting the clock back into the storage room and turning off the lights.
 All doors must be closed tightly and locked.
 See Gym Opening/Closing Procedures if you have questions.

 1-5 No jewelry (earrings, chains, bracelets, etc) are allowed to be worn by a player during practices or games.
 Medical bracelets or medals must be taped down.
 Safety glasses are recommended, but are not mandatory.
 Any eye glasses MUST be secured by a strap in order to participate in practices or games.